Rapid transit

-Modern services on rapid transit systems are provided on designated lines between stations typically using electric multiple units on rail tracks, although some systems use guided rubber tires, magnetic levitation (maglev), or monorail.
+Modern services on rapid transit systems are provided on designated lines between stations typically using electric multiple units on railway tracks.
+Some systems use guided rubber tires, magnetic levitation (maglev), or monorail.
 The stations typically have high platforms, without steps inside the trains, requiring custom-made trains in order to minimize gaps between train and platform.
 They are typically integrated with other public transport and often operated by the same public transport authorities.
-However, some rapid transit systems have at-grade intersections between a rapid transit line and a road or between two rapid transit lines.
+Some rapid transit systems have at-grade intersections between a rapid transit line and a road or between two rapid transit lines.

 The world's first rapid transit system was the partially underground Metropolitan Railway which opened in 1863 using steam locomotives, and now forms part of the London Underground.
-In 1868, New York opened the elevated West Side and Yonkers Patent Railway, initially a cable-hauled line using static steam engines.
+In 1868, New York opened the elevated West Side and Yonkers Patent Railway, initially a cable-hauled line using stationary steam engines.